tung/ruggrogue/book/pathfinding.md

 ## Conclusion

-As mentioned before, the pathfinding code in RuggRogue was written fairly early in its life cycle, so it does things a bit strangely compared to how I would author the code nowadays.
+The pathfinding code in RuggRogue was written fairly early in its life cycle, so it does things a bit strangely compared to how I would author the code nowadays.

-Astute readers may notice that the code calculates the whole path for a monster to take only a single step just to recalculate the path again on its next turn.
+Astute readers may notice that the code calculates the whole path for a monster, takes just a single step and recalculates the path again on its next turn.
 This is less wasteful than it seems: the book-keeping data for the A\* search algorithm has to be allocated anyway even for a single step, so discarding it immediately doesn't differ much from creating an iterator, taking a single step and throwing away the iterator.

 The tweak to the heuristic function to get monsters to line up with the player to chase them down corridors works pretty well.